-The State Ethics Commission and Mable E. Gaskins enter into
+The State Ethics Commission and Mabel E. Gaskins enter into

 this Disposition Agreement pursuant to Section 5 of the

 Commission's Enforcement Procedures.
 This Agreement constitutes a

 consented-to final order enforceable in the Superior Court,

 On February 23, 2000, pursuant to G.L. c.
 268B, s.4(a), the

 Commission initiated a preliminary inquiry into possible violations

 of the conflict of interest law, G.L. c.
 268A, by Gaskins.
 The